What this resource is all about

 Setting up a new assignment

-For more information on Urkund, the FE and HN originality checker, have a look at our guidance on Urkund.
+For more information on Ouriginal, the FE and HN originality checker, have a look at our guidance on Ouriginal.

 Assignment Type | Here you can choose whether the assignment will be an individual assignment or a group assignment.
 Individual assignments are visible to all students in the module.
 If you have set up groups, though, you can make an assignment available to a group only. |